 How Is Faith like a 'Shield?'

-As mentioned in this article, the shield does a lot more than take blows from arrows.
+The shield does a lot more than take blows from arrows.
 The typical Roman shield could push back against the enemy and, when soldiers clumped together, could form a protective barrier (phalanx formation).

 How do we see this in terms of faith?

 Faith can not only protect us from the blows of the devil.
 It can help us push back against him.

 For instance, when Satan tempts Jesus, Jesus uses his knowledge of Scripture (evidence of God) as an act of faith, and pushes against Satan’s taunts (Matthew 4:1-11).
 We can also see it played out in the defense of the Christian faith.
 Apologists such as Ravi Zacharias push back against the claims of this world, using the evidence-based faith they have from Scripture and from God.

 Second, we can extinguish arrows.
 Not only can faith handle the impact of them, but it can put out false truths.
 People may say, “God is not really good.” or “God is not all-powerful.”
 But with our shield of faith, we can extinguish right away any lies we encounter.

 Third, when we band with other Christians, in phalanx formation, it strengthens our faith.
 When we fellowship with believers and help each other through our doubts, we form a stronger barrier against the devil.